lok-18/LCNDR/README.md

 ## Dataset

-You can use pre-set images directly for testing。
+You can use pre-set images directly for testing.

+## Model

+The pre-trained is in `./model`.

 ## Test